pricklygorse/Interactive-Image-Background-Remover/README.md

 - **Manual Paintbrush Mode**: Manually refine the background removal with a paintbrush tool for areas not covered by the models.
 - **Mask Refinement**: Smooth edges, filter anomalous areas and soften the mask for a natural look.
 You can directly edit the mask for high fidelity background removal.
 - **Alpha Matting and Trimap Editor**: Refine mask edges for improved accuracy with hair and similar features.
 You can use different matting models and also edit the trimap for higher quality results.
+- **Smart Refine Paintbrush**: Clean up the tricky parts of the output image such as hair
+- **Batch Editing**: Utilising all the features of the app
-- **Drop Shadow**: Basic drop shadow effect for the cutout object.
+- **Drop Shadow, Glow, and more effects**: Basic drop shadow effect for the cutout object.
-- **Background Options**: Choose from various background colors or apply a blurred background effect.
+- **Background Options**: Choose from various background colours or apply a blurred background effect.
 - **Image Editing**: Includes a built-in image editor and cropper to preprocess images before background removal.
+- **Object Removal/Inpainting**: Using open weight models LaMa and DeepFillV2
 - **Undo/Redo**
 - **Save Options**: Save the processed image in various formats (PNG, JPEG, WebP) with customisable quality settings and auto-trim.
 - **Clipboard Support**: Load images directly from the clipboard for quick editing.